 Where you can study English for more than 11 months and also bring dependants with you.

-The Student Route visa will replace Tier 4 in the new UK’s Points-Based Immigration System.
-Introduced in October 2020, it will also apply to EU students from 1 January 2021.
+The Student Route has replaced the Tier 4 in the new UK’s Points-Based Immigration System.
+This was introduced in October 2020, it will also apply to EU students from 1 January 2021.

 For more information, see the section below.